Pence used a private email account to conduct state business | Taiwan News

 The newspaper reported Thursday that emails provided through a public records request show that Pence communicated with advisers through his personal AOL account on homeland security matters and security at the governor's residence during his four years as governor.

+The governor also faced email security issues.
+Pence's AOL account was subjected to a phishing scheme last spring, before he was chosen by Donald Trump to join the GOP presidential ticket.
+Pence's contacts were sent an email falsely claiming that the governor and his wife were stranded in the Philippines and needed money.

+The governor moved to a different AOL account with additional security measures, Pence spokesman Marc Lotter said, but has since stopped using the new personal account since he was sworn-in as vice president.

-The vice president's spokesman, Marc Lotter, said Pence "maintained a state email account and a personal email account" like previous governors in the state.
-Lotter said at the end of his term Pence directed outside counsel to review all of his communications to ensure that state-related emails were transferred and properly archived by the state.
+Lotter said Pence "maintained a state email account and a personal email account" like previous governors in the state.
+At the end of his term Pence directed outside counsel to review all of his communications to ensure that state-related emails were transferred and properly archived by the state, the spokesman said.

 Lotter said "the comparison is absurd" because Clinton had set up a private server in her home at the start of her tenure at the State Department and, unlike Clinton, Pence did not handle any classified material as Indiana's governor.